Morzep

 • Lacking financial literacy, hence making irresponsible choices

-• Not thinking about saving or even investing at such an early age
+• Not thinking about saving or even investing to make extra money at such an early age

-• Having no idea about all education-related expenses (like textbooks, additional supplies, additional costs of attendance)
+• Having no idea about all education-related expenses (like textbooks, additional supplies, and additional costs of attendance)

 • Being overly reliant on a credit card